auroraguorui/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

 ### Why does Batch normalization work

 - The first reason is the same reason as why we normalize X.
 - The second reason is that batch normalization reduces the problem of input values changing.
+It makes weights later or deeper in the NN more robust to changes to weights in earlier layers of the NN.
+It can learn on shifting input distribution (called covariate shift).
+It reduces the shift of hidden layers (Even the values changes, mean and variance won't).
+It makes each layer more independent.
 - Batch norm does some regularization:
-  - Each mini batch is scaled by the mean/variance computed of that mini batch.
+  - Each mini batch is scaled by the mean/variance computed of that mini batch instead of the whole batch.
-  - -This adds some noise to the values `Z[l]` within that mini batch.
+  - -This adds some noise to the values `Z[l]` within that mini batch, because mean/variance is noisy.
 Similar to dropout it adds some noise to each hidden layer activation
   - This has a slight regularization effect.
 - To reduce this regularization effect you can make your mini batch bigger.
 - If you need regularization you cant just relay on that slight regularization you'll need to add your regularization (L2 or dropout)